Fishing & Boating News

 Now I have told you how I fish these cold days but I haven't mentioned that this year will be a little tougher due to low water levels.
 We have had very little rain back in the Fall months and this has made our lakes very dangerous to fish.
 Most of our lakes are about three feet down and have lots of structure showing on top and count on it that if you see brush sticking up there will be more and another hazard will be sand bars.
 You can be running in depths of 5 to 10 foot and then run up on a shallow sand bar where there may only be 6 inches of water so be very careful until we get some water back in our lakes.

-Lake Palestine and Lake Fork are both low and both have the structure and sand bars that can be hit at this time.
+Lake Palestine and Lake Fork are both at least 3 feet low and both have the structure and sand bars that can be hit at this time.

 Fishing over all has been very good with some really nice bass coming in up to about 9 lbs.
 And crappie have been very good under the bridges on jigs and minnows.
-White bass and Hybrid Stripe bass have been slow with best fishing being on main lake points on spoons and Mr. Twister Sassy Shads.
-Remember fish slow and then slow down and when fishing the lures I mentioned try different speeds with each of your lures for today they may want the bait moving at a faster speed and tomorrow they may want it just barely moving.
+White bass and Hybrid Stripe bass have been very good on main lake points on spoons and Mr. Twister Sassy Shads.

 Until next month remember to keep only the fish you can use and release the rest so our kids can enjoy the great sport of fishing just as we have.